redwoodjs/redwood/docs/docs/uploads.md

 ## Storage

-### Prisma schema configuration
+Great, now you can receive Files from GraphQL - but how do you go about saving them, and tracking them, in your database?
+Well, Redwood has the answers for you!
+Keep going to find out how!

-Great now you can receive Files from GraphQL - but how do you go about saving them, and tracking them in your database?
+### 1. Configuring the Prisma schema

 In your Prisma schema, the `avatar` field should be defined as a string: